 Problem # 2: Inadequate Cash Flow

 After the “dot-com” bust of 1999-2001 followed by the real estate crash of 2007-2009, banks have become very cautious about lending to businesses that do not exhibit strong, positive cash flow.
-Before allowing a business access to capital, banks verify that the business has sufficient cash flow to cover both the monthly loan payments and normal operational expenses such as payroll, property and inventory costs.
+Before allowing a business to access capital, banks verify that the business has sufficient cash flow to cover both the monthly loan payments and normal operational expenses such as payroll, property and inventory costs.
 If lenders decide that a business is a default risk because of an inadequate cash flow, then access to capital will be difficult to come by.

-Problem # 3: Bank’s Risk-Averse Behavior
+Problem # 5: Bank’s Risk-Averse Behavior

 Solution: Getting “bank-ready” is a long process, that starts by building a strong, long-term relationship with your lender.
-Learn here the tips to become a better lender and improve your chances for a loan.
+Learn here the tips to become a better borrower and improve your chances for a loan.
 And don’t forget to read our Ultimate Guide to Getting a Business Loan where you’ll find all the resources you need to guarantee your bank’s approval.

-Problem # 4: Fixed Costs for Small Loans
+Problem # 7: Fixed Costs for Small Loans

 There are fixed costs associated with any loan or line of credit: underwriting fees, loan origination fees, and processing fees.
 As a result of these fixed costs, it is more expensive for banks or other lenders to extend capital access to small businesses.
 Lenders make significantly more profit on a $2,500,000 loan than a $25,000 loan.
 This leads them to focus more on providing loans to larger companies at the expense of smaller businesses.
 Furthermore, since small businesses tend to have little publicly available information, evaluating the overall financial condition of a small business often is an expensive proposition.
 In such a situation, lenders choose to forgo extending access to capital to avoid incurring the greater cost and risk associated with these loans.